ChiLunHuang/Crawling-Reviews-from-YahooMovie/README.md

 # CrawlingReviews-fromYahooMovie
-A completely example for information of reviews and changing pages
+A completely example for crawling reviews from Yahoo movie and changing pages